Where to eat healthy in Montréal

 Lola Rosa

-Their slogan is “the vegetarian restaurant preferred by non-vegetarians”.
-That’s a big claim, but it’s not false: their veggie poutine is killer.
-Try their chili packed with a medley of heart-healthy beans full of fiber and spiced up with chipotle when you want to reenergize and refuel.
+Their slogan is the vegetarian restaurant preferred by non-vegetarians” – thats a big claim, but its not completely wrong – their veggie poutine is killer.
+However, thats not something you think of when planning a post-holiday cleanse.
+Try their chili packed with a medley of heart-healthy beans packed full of fiber spiced up with chipotle.

 Mandy’s

-Montreal’s quintessential salad bar, Mandy’s is the go-to spot for locals craving a plate full of greenery.
-In addition to offering a great roster of signature salads, Mandy’s is popular for personalized salads created from a pick-your-own ingredient list.
-Choose healthy and good-for-you veggies to fill your bowl and top it with a choice of their yummy house dressings.
+Montreals quintessential salad bar, Mandys is the go-to spot for locals craving salads.
+A great roster of signature salads, Mandys is popular for custom made and personalized salads created from a pick-your-own ingredient list.
+Chose healthy and good-for-you veggies to fill your bowl and top it with a choice of their signature dressings.

 Copper Branch

-Copper Branch takes pride in featuring whole foods on their 100% plant-based menu.
-Get the Aztec bowl—organic rice or quinoa topped with fresh veggies, sprouts, legumes and a choice of soy-based protein.
-They are proud to provide ingredients that are not only high in nutrition, organic and low in sugar and saturated fats, but ones that are socially responsible and sourced from fair trade producers.
+Copper Branch takes pride in serving whole foods in their 100% plant-based menu.
+Get the Aztec bowl – organic rice or quinoa topped with fresh veggies, sprouts, legumes and a choice of soy-based protein.
+They are proud to provide ingredients that are not only high in nutrition, organic, and low in sugar and saturated fats but ones that are socially responsible and sourced from fair-trade producers.

 Crudessence

-Once Montréal’s very own raw food restaurant, Crudessence now offers its delicious and wholesome ready-to-eat salad bowls and veggie wraps at over 90 retail outlets!
-The raw food diet is comprised of uncooked, unprocessed foods.
-Crudessence’s menu is packed full of nourishing items that showcase each ingredient at its peak for a superior dining experience.
+What was once Montreals very own raw-food restaurant, Crudessence now offers their delicious and wholesome ready-to-eat salad bowls and veggie wraps at over 90 retail outlets!
+The raw-food diet is a practice of eating uncooked, unprocessed foods.
+Crudessences menu is packed full of nourishing items that are prepared to showcase each ingredient at its peak to provide a superior dining experience.

 This juice bar in Notre-Dame-de-Grâce (N.D.G) has locals going gaga for cold-pressed juices.
 Rejuice! boasts 100% raw and unpasteurized products using non-processed, non-pasteurized and non-refined ingredients in all their menu items.
 Stop by for a revitalizing, recharging and refreshing juice or healthy smoothie bowl.